stelzch/zotero.koplugin/README.md

 ```
 ### Misc

 In it's default configuration KOReader seems to open a dialog asking whether to write annotations into the pdf file.
 Do *not* write annotation to the file.
+The plugin automatically disables this dialog for files opened rom the Zotero Browser.
+This setting can be modified in the Zotero plugin settings.

-It is probably most convenient to disable this dialog by going to
+Alternatively, you can disable this for all files by going to
 'Top Menu -> Settings (cogwheel) -> Document -> Save document (write highlights into PDF)' and ticking 'Disable'